Last updated: 16/02/17

 What derailed it: Wallonia.

-The small French speaking region of Belgium has all-but-killed the deal by refusing to sign on over the – you guessed it – ICS mechanism (the corporation-to-country courts).
+The small French speaking region of Belgium caused a stir by refusing to sign off on the deal over the ICS and the prospective impacts of its agricultural industry.

 Who’s in it: Australia, Canada, Chile, Hong Kong, Iceland, Israel, Japan, South Korea, Liechtenstein, New Zealand, Norway, Switzerland, Taiwan, United States, Colombia, Costa Rica, Mauritius, Mexico, Panama, Peru, Turkey, Pakistan, Paraguay, European Union